 - Protect kitchen areas and food from insects, pests, and other animals

 Separate raw and cooked foods

-Raw food, especially meat, poultry, and seafood—as well as their juices—can also contain dangerous microorganisms that may be transferred onto other foods during food preparation and storage.
+Raw food, especially meat, poultry, and seafood can also contain dangerous microorganisms that may be transferred onto other foods during food preparation and storage.

 - Separate raw meat, poultry, and seafood from other foods

 - Use separate equipment and utensils, such as knives and cutting boards, for handling raw foods

 - Store raw and prepared foods in separate food containers to avoid contact between them